Giovani-Silva/Easy-File-Upload/README.md

   **request**-its not for programmer and not be changed.

-and other has four parameter :
+and other has four parameters :

 	**UploadFile(String imagepath,ArrayList dataname,ArrayList imagename,HttpRequest request)**

   **imagepath**- this is a field for set the uploading path.

-	**dataname**-this is a field for all text field name by using ArrayList.
+  **dataname**- this is a field for all textfield name by using ArrayList.

   **imagename**-this is a field for all images name by using ArrayList.

   **request**-its not for programmer and not be changed.

+and other has four parameter :

 [For more details](http://geekonjava.blogspot.com/2014/09/how-to-upload-file-in-java-using.html)